1931 (S) Buffalo Nickel

 Description

 The 1931 (S) Buffalo Nickel is a nickel produced at the San Francisco Mint as part of the Buffalo Nickels 1913-1938 series.
-Total mintage reached 1.2 million.
-The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca), while the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
-Designed by James Earle Fraser.
+With a mintage of 1.2 million, this is a scarce issue.
+The obverse features a composite Native American portrait combining features of three real tribal chiefs — Iron Tail (Lakota), Two Moons (Cheyenne), and John Big Tree (Seneca) and the reverse displays an American bison (often called Black Diamond after the famous bison at the Bronx Zoo) standing on a mound.
+Struck during the Great Depression, when mintages dropped sharply and the United States abandoned the gold standard in 1933.
+Estimated market value ranges from $21 to $123 depending on grade and condition.
 Struck in 75% copper, 25% nickel, weighing 5 grams, 21.2 mm in diameter, with a plain edge.
 Cataloged as PCGS #3971.
-James Earle Fraser's Buffalo Nickel is an iconic celebration of the American West, featuring a composite Native American portrait on the obverse and a bison on the reverse.
-The 1913-S Type II, 1918/7-D overdate, 1926-S, and the legendary 1937-D "Three-Legged Buffalo" (a dramatic die-polishing error) are highlights.

 External References